aymanbagabas/aymanbagabas.github.io/_posts/2018/2018-07-23-archlinux-on-matebook-x-pro.md

 ![hdajackretask]( {{ "/images/hdajackretask.png" }} "hdajackretask"){: .center-image }

 You might need to set "connectivity" to "internal" to get it working.
 Finally, recreate your initramfs `sudo mkinitcpio -P` and reboot.

+## UPDATE 2

+* Missing hotkeys `micmute, wlan, and pc manager` now work using [this](https://github.com/aymanbagabas/Huawei-WMI) driver.
+It will be part of linux 4.21 along with the speakers fix and micmute LED.
+* Some people reported slow network connection with the above settings.
+To fix that, drop `uapsd_disable=0` from `/etc/modprobe.d/iwlwifi.conf`.
+* Also if you were using full disk encryption, don't forget to add the speakers fix firmware files to `/etc/mkiniticpio.conf` like this: `FILES=(/usr/lib/firmware/hda-jack-retask.fw)`.